Student Alert Banner

 Ethics Courses, CS 1100, and Core Requirements

-1. CS 3001 (Computing, Society, and Professionalism), has offerings in the summer and fall.
-Check OSCAR for section details.
-The course is a new version of CS 4001 and counts as the ethics requirement.
+1. CS 3001 (Computing, Society, and Professionalism) satisfies the ethics requirement.
 It has separate lecture and recitation sections.
 Students must register for a lecture AND one of the corresponding recitation sections.
-When offered, the following courses also satisfy the BSCS ethics requirement: CS 4001 (abroad programs only), CS 4002, CS 4003, CS 4726, and SLS 3110.
+When offered, the following courses also satisfy the BSCS and BSCM ethics requirement: CS 4001 (abroad programs only), CS 4002, CS 4003, CS 4726, and SLS 3110.

-2. CS 1100 A1, A3, and A4 are restricted to incoming CS and CM students in fall.
-Graduating seniors, transfer students, and students who changed majors to CS can register for the B2 section.
-This section is restricted to sophomores, juniors, and seniors.
+2. CS 1100 A1, A2, and A3 are restricted to incoming CS and CM students in fall.
+Graduating seniors, transfer students, and students who changed majors to CS can register for the B1 section, which is restricted to sophomores, juniors, and seniors.

 4. Visit this Core Requirements infographic for a quick view of the BSCS core requirements.